GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * Protected variations - this pattern facilitates isolation of possible sources of variation under the abstract interfaces, which can represent different (changeable) polymorphic classes, so instability does not propagate to the other parts of the system.

-* Pure fabrication - is an artificial module, that does not present in the system model and introduced solely to maintain abstraction and decoupling.
+* Pure fabrication - is an artificial module, that does not present in the system model and is introduced solely to maintain abstraction and decoupling.

 GRASP principles are described in more detail in the book "Applying UML and Patterns: An Introduction to